cheny-414/JobCompareApp/GroupProject/Design-Team/Docs/TestPlan.md

 ### 1.3 Adequacy Criterion

-*Define how you are going to assess the quality of your test cases.
-Typically, this involves some form of functional or structural coverage.
-If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*
--
-- Puneeth
--
-- code coverage of test cases

-All the model and controller classes will be test using Junits and the system/functional tests will be performed using UI testcases.
-The est cases should cover all of the requirements or functionalities of the system being tested including both positive and negative scenarios.
-Android code coverage report will be used to assess the quality of your
+All the model and controller classes will be tested using JUnit and the system/functional tests will be performed using UI testcases.
+The test cases should cover all requirements or functionalities of the system being tested including both positive and negative scenarios.
+Android code coverage report will be used to assess the quality of the test cases.

 ### 1.4 Bug Tracking

-*Describe how bugs and enhancement requests will be tracked.*

 GitHub projects will be used for bug tracking and managing enhancement requests.
 As this is a single user app, communication from the user will be direct to the development team with the Project Manager coordinating communication.
 Two projects have been created on the 6300Spring23Team057 repository for this purpose.

 ### 1.5 Technology

-*Describe any testing technology you intend to use or build (e.g., JUnit, Selenium).*
-- Junits/Mockito will be used for Unit testing
+- JUnit/Mockito will be used for Unit testing
 - Espresso will used for UI and System testing

 ## 2 Test Cases